Middle Tennessee Scheduled Lane Closures

 Emergency Pothole Patching

-- 4/18 – 4/20, 8 p.m. – 5 a.m., There will be alternating lane closures for emergency pothole patching activities to repair damaged sections of asphalt in both directions of travel.
+- Nightly, 8 p.m. – 5 a.m., There will be alternating lane closures for emergency pothole patching activities to repair damaged sections of asphalt in both directions of travel.
 Multiple lanes will remain open at all times.
 Weather dependent and if there are no TMC call outs (MM 85 – 97)

 DAVIDSON COUNTY I-40